What is Ogivri™ (trastuzumab-dkst)?

 - In combination with paclitaxel as a first-line treatment

-- Alone in people who have received 1 or more chemotherapy drugs for metastatic breast cancer
+- Alone in people who have previously been treated with at least one chemotherapy course for metastatic breast cancer

 Metastatic breast cancer is cancer that has spread to other parts of the body, such as the bones or liver.
 Breast cancer tumors are defined as HER2+ or HER2- cancers.
-HER2 refers to a specific protein that appears on the surface of cancer cells and makes the cells multiply faster.
+HER2 refers to a specific protein that appears on the surface of cancer cells and can lead to faster growth and spread of the cancer.
 When cancer cells produce too many HER2 molecules, they are called HER2+ tumors.1,2

 What is the active ingredient in Ogivri?